AlteredM1nd/gw2-guild-login/docs/USAGE.md

    - Displays the login form
    - Automatically redirects logged-in users
    - Customizable login redirects
+   - **If a custom logo or welcome text is set in Appearance & Branding, these will appear at the top of the page.**

 2. **Member Dashboard** (`gw2-dashboard.php`)
    - User profile overview